 Grilled Lobster with Cilantro-Chile Butter

-- 4 Fresno or Holland chiles, stemmed, seeded, and minced
+- 4 Fresno or Holland chiles, stemmed, seeded, and finely chopped

-- Build a medium-hot fire in a charcoal grill or heat a gas grill to medium-high.
-(Alternatively, heat a 12" cast-iron grill pan over medium-high heat.)
-Place lobster halves (flesh side down) and claws on grill and cook for 5 minutes.
-Turn over lobster halves and claws and spread each with some of the cilantro-chile butter; continue cooking until cooked through, about 3 minutes more.
-Serve with lime wedges.
+Heat a grill or grill pan to medium-high heat.
+Place the lobster halves (flesh-side-down) and claws on the grill and cook for 5 minutes.
+Turn over the lobster pieces and spread each with some of the cilantro-chile butter; continue cooking until the shells are bright red and the tail meat is just cooked through, about 3 minutes.
+Serve hot, with lime wedges for squeezing.